louiswdavis/utility_palettes/README.md

 Things that will hopefully be added in future development:

 - Finishing the overall palette spec file
+- Migrate off the reliance of Rails Generators
 - Different colour model and space methods for adapting colours, and the steps to go with them
 - Add more defaults such as different Tailwind version colours
 - Have a view that can be copied to apps to allow users the ability to quickly review the colours generated